LMS Karrier Ro-Railer

 The London, Midland and Scottish Railway (LMS) Karrier Ro-Railer was a British experimental road-rail (rail)bus built by Karrier in 1931.
 Its road registration was UR7924.
 Based on a Karrier Chaser bus with Cravens bodywork, it could run on the road on tyres or on standard gauge track.
 It had a 6-cylinder petrol engine.

-Initially used on the Hemel Hemstead – Harpenden branch line, it was transferred to Stratford-on-Avon in 1932 for services from Stratford Old Town railway station to the Welcombe Hotel.
+Initially used on the Nickey Line, a branch line running from Hemel Hempstead to Harpenden, it was transferred to Stratford-on-Avon in 1932 for services from Stratford Old Town railway station to the Welcombe Hotel.
 The front axle broke after only a few weeks service.
 Finally it became a vehicle used to transport track ballast on the West Highland Line.